 Today, I could search a topic, say for example, Vitamins and Supplements, and get over a million hits praising its effectiveness.
 Meanwhile, back at the ranch, I will get over 2 million hits that claim it is fake news.
 This is scary!

-At least before the internet, I could manage deciphering through the fray, and feel reasonably comfortable that I found ‘the truth’.
+At least before the internet, I could manage to decipher through the fray, and feel reasonably comfortable that I found ‘the truth’.
 Not today, though.
 Most people are confused and just don’t take or have the time to research most of the information they receive on the web, in posts, and on the news.
 Too much is flooding their brains.

 The new media is not always our friend.

 Their stories are highly influenced by sponsors, viewership, and even government agencies.
 I know this.
 I once worked for CNN.
 We see the faking of real truth being used now methodically in politics today.
 People are confused, and often don’t know it.
-It is convenience for them to surrender to having their news fed to them, when there is nothing that they must do to vindicate it.
+It is convenient for them to surrender to having their news fed to them when there is nothing that they must do to vindicate it.
 They just accept it as fact. ….Wrong!

 This propaganda strategy runs rampant in Health, Nutrition, and Western Medicine.
 There is too much money made off of the public remaining sick and on prescriptions.
 So, most remain uninformed and sick, never realizing that natural and affordable treatments are surrounding them, and have been, in some cases, for thousands of years.

 To validate the health articles and videos that I review, I always bounce what is being claimed, against a reputable source, such as Dr. Joseph Mercola’s posts, and a handful of others.
-The truth is found in the consistency.
+The truth is found in consistency.
 The information may not always be exact, but most of it should agree with sources with whom you have developed a sense of trust.

 Dr. Mercola is one such source of Health, Medicine, and Nutrition truth.
 He has given me permission to present his postings on my blog.
 Therefore, I will feature his information regularly.